 Mergers and acquisitions (M&A) are very common in today’s technologically advanced world.
 There are various industries around the world that are getting integrated through these business combinations.
-However, not every M&A transaction is same.
+However, not every M&A transaction is the same.
 M&A transactions are different in various ways.
-It is important to understand the characteristics of such transactions as it affects a lot of important things in the process.
+It is important to understand the characteristics of such transactions as it affects many important things in the process.
 Let us see in detail the characteristics of mergers and acquisitions.

 Characteristics of M&A Transactions

-The characteristics of an M&A transaction is important as they will decide how the entire transaction is concluded, how will the valuation be performed and what all tax and regulatory rules will apply.
+The characteristics of a mergers and acquisitions transaction are important.
+They will decide how the entire transaction is concluded, how the valuation will be performed, and what all tax and regulatory rules will apply.

 The characteristics of merger transactions are different depending on the classification of the transaction on the following basis: